Debate likely to continue well into 2018

 At the Jan.
 2 City Council meeting, Lee Kyriacou, who holds an at-large seat, suggested that the council move quickly to continue the discussion of zoning on Main Street.
 Speaking a day later, Beacon Mayor Randy Casale said that the council is listening to the public.

 “We’re listening, but that doesn’t mean we’re going to just roll over and stop all development,” he said.
 “I never believe everybody is going to be happy, but I believe we’re on the right track.
 When it’s said and done, whatever is done by the City Council will be for the best for our city.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.